Do Leaf Blowers Damage Plants And What Are The Risks?

 We should use the leaf blower without any sort of attachment to prevent plant damage because the powerful air currents generated by these machines are capable of disrupting and shredding leaves, drying them out prematurely in the process.

-As far as cleaning goes, this is an efficient way to do it – usually faster and more efficient than sweeping or with a handheld vacuum.
+As far as cleaning goes, this is an efficient way to do it—usually faster and more efficient than sweeping or using a handheld vacuum.

 Disadvantages of Leaf Blowers?